Webinar FAQ: Zero GHG Production of Oil Sands Reservoirs Using RF Heating

 At current pricing the cost per MW for battery storage was not deemed to be economic but with prices falling this assumption could change over time.

 - Do you anticipate ever having to inject water/steam as the wells deplete to maintain the required heating?

-In all simulations performed to date by Acceleware, there has been enough water at the end of the production life cycle to continue to generate and transfer heat to the formation effectively.
-While the process produces water along with oil, the volume of water is much smaller than what is produced in the SAGD process.
+RF XL is designed to rely only on the connate water, with no need to use any fresh water.
+In all simulations performed to date by Acceleware, there has been enough connate water remaining in the formation at the end of the production life cycle to continue to generate and transfer heat effectively.
+While the process produces water along with oil, the volume of water produced is much smaller than what is produced in the SAGD process.

 - How much do you suppose the WTI/WCS differential in your economics?

 The economic models use a WTI/WCS differential of $12 USD.
 Our recently released whitepaper provides additional details on the economic assumptions used.

 - Why do you use two heating lines per producer? compared to a single steam injection well in traditional SAGD?